ym-project/gulp-esbuild/README.md

 You can find all available options in the typescript declaration file in the official repository [https://github.com/evanw/esbuild/blob/master/lib/types.ts](https://github.com/evanw/esbuild/blob/master/lib/types.ts).

-PPay attention to such interfaces as `CommonOptions` and `BuildOptions`.
+Pay attention to such interfaces as `CommonOptions` and `BuildOptions`.

 Other interfaces aren't used in this plugin.